rustinmyeye/github-releases-nostr/README.md

 4. If you want the bot to post only new releases and not the most recent existing one, dry run the bot outside of the container first.
 This will add the previous release to the last_release.json file, but won't post it to Nostr because the private key won't be set.

-5. Ensure Docker is installed on your system then, build the container with:
+5. Ensure Docker is installed on your system then, build the image with:

 ```